 5 Major Problems That May Prevent Your Home From Closing

-• Lending problems are the most common reason why deals may fall apart.
+These are the most common reason why deals may fall apart.
 A buyer may open an additional line of credit, which can change the debt-to-income ratio or the property may not appraise for the contract sales price.
-This may make the deal fail to close.
+Lending problems may make the deal fail to close.
 To avoid this, work with accredited and reputable real estate agents, loan officers, and title companies in your area who can fully explain the process and take their advice.

-• If you’re buying property from an estate, the discovery of unknown heirs is a rather unlikely, but possible circumstance.
-During the sale of the property, a title company will perform a search to ensure all heirs are identified and there are not any judgments against the estate.
-However, mistakes can happen and years later an heir or an unpaid creditor may show up and claim rights to your property.
-Again, your title insurance can help cover this risk, and if faced with this issue, provide you greater protection.
+If you’re buying property from an estate, the discovery of unknown heirs is a rather unlikely but possible circumstance.
+During the sale of the property, a title company in Birmingham, AL will perform a search to ensure all heirs are identified, and there are not any judgments against the estate.
+However, mistakes can happen, and years later an heir or an unpaid creditor may show up and claim rights to your property.
+Again, your title insurance can help cover this risk and if faced with this issue, provide you greater protection.

 Above are just some of the stressful issues that can come up while purchasing a home.
-Because this is oftentimes the largest investment a person can make, Heights Title takes our responsibility seriously.
+Because this is oftentimes the largest investment a person can make, our title company in Birmingham, AL, Heights Title takes our responsibility seriously.
 We strive to do all we can to avoid issues at closing and protect the buyer in the future.

 If you have any questions about the concerns outlined here or other title and closing issues please never hesitate to reach out to us!
 Our team has years of experience and has just about seen it all when it comes to buying and selling property.
 Our attention to detail is what sets us above the rest.
 The experts at Heights Title are standing by and ready to help.